About FTP and Dropbox

 Step 1.
 Create one MultCloud account.
 If you do not create it, you could click “Try without signing up” option to get one temp account so you can test it.

 Step 2.
 Click “Add Cloud” to add FTP account to MultCloud.

 Note: Make sure that your FTP has read/write permissions, otherwise, MultCloud may be unable to transfer files.

 Step 3.
 Click “Dropbox” from the listed drives below and follow the guides to add your Dropbox to MultCloud.

 As you can see, it’s very easy to transfer files from FTP to Dropbox and the entire process has not asked you to download and upload.
-In addition to “Cloud Transfer”, MultCloud also has “Cloud Explorer” and “Cloud Sync”.
+In addition to “Cloud Transfer”, MultCloud also has “Cloud Sync” and other functions.

 For “Cloud Sync”, it allows you to create sync relationships across clouds.
-Currently, it supports one-way sync and two-way sync.
-For “One-way sync”, it has 7 modes including “Simple Sync”, “Mirror Sync”, “Move Sync”, “Update Sync”, “Cumulative Sync”, “Incremental Backup Sync’ and “Full Backup Sync”.
+Currently, it supports: Real Time Sync, One-way Sync and Two-way Sync.
+For “One-way Sync”, it has 7 modes including “Simple Sync”, “Mirror Sync”, “Move Sync”, “Update Sync”, “Cumulative Sync”, “Incremental Sync’ and “Full Backup Sync”.
 So if you want to sync photos between OneDrive and Google Photos, you can use this feature.

 Also, you can use MultCloud to upload files to clouds, copy files from one cloud to another cloud directly without logging in and out.
 Even more conveniently, you can upload files to your clouds through URL, torrent files and magnet links with “Remote Upload”.
 For example, if you want to download torrents files directly to MEGA cloud, you can make full use of this feature.